antfroger/engineering-tools/README.md

 * [Supervisor](http://supervisord.org/) - Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
 * [Tideways](https://tideways.io/) - Your mission control center for PHP application performance
 * [VividCortex](https://www.vividcortex.com/) - Database Monitoring and Performance Management.
+* [Middleware](https://middleware.io)- A full-stack cloud observability platform designed to empower developers and organizations to monitor, optimize, and streamline their applications and infrastructure in real-time.

 ## Project Management